 Summary

-ACSS sun sensor offers high reliability and radiation hardness for the most demanding LEO and GEO missions.
-ACSS technology has flight heritage since 2019 with hundreds of flight units delivered, and its manufacturing process has been developed and industrialized for mass production requested for satellite constellations.
+ACSS technology acquired flight heritage in 2019 with hundreds of flight units delivered, and its manufacturing process has been developed and industrialized for mass production requested for satellite constellations.
+ACSS is a highly suitable sun sensor for satellite constellations and demanding missions due to its redundancy, reliability, and hardness.

 - 2 orthogonal axes